ddev/ddev/docs/content/users/install/ddev-installation.md

     ### Traditional Windows

-    If you must use traditional Windows without WSL2, you’ll probably want to enable [Mutagen](performance.md/#system-requirements) for the best performance.
+    If you must use traditional Windows, then Docker Desktop is your only choice of a Docker provider.
+DDEV is supported in this configuration but it's not as performant as the WSL2 options.

     * We recommend using [Chocolatey](https://chocolatey.org/).
 Once installed, you can run `choco install ddev docker-desktop git` from an administrative shell.
 You can upgrade by running `ddev poweroff && choco upgrade ddev`.
     * Each [DDEV release](https://github.com/ddev/ddev/releases) includes a Windows installer (`ddev_windows_installer.<version>.exe`).
 After running that, you can open a new Git Bash, PowerShell, or cmd.exe window and start using DDEV.